a2ankitrai/Software_Notes/general/hibernate_pojo_generation.md

 - Hibernate Tools version in maven is set to `5.2.11.Final`.

+## **Two classes getting generated for a single table**

+If you do not specify the primary key on the table, two classes will get generated.
+One with table_name and one with table_nameID.
+To avoid add the primary key into your table.

 ## **Avoiding Foreign Key association Sets generation**

 - Use Revenge Strategy for the same.